SpaceX launches 2nd crew, regular station crew flights begin

 The three-men, one-woman crew led by Hopkins, an Air Force colonel, named their capsule Resilience in a nod not only to the pandemic, but also racial injustice and contentious politics.
 It’s about as diverse as space crews come, including physicist Shannon Walker, Navy Cmdr.
 Victor Glover, the first Black astronaut on a long-term space station mission, and Japan’s Soichi Noguchi, who became the first person in almost 40 years to launch on three types of spacecraft.

 Besides its sleek design and high-tech features, the Dragon capsule is quite spacious — it can carry up to seven people.
 Previous space capsules have launched with no more than three.
-The extra room in the capsule was used for science experiments and supplies.
+The extra room in this newest capsule was used for science experiments and supplies.

 The four astronauts will be joining two Russians and one American who flew to the space station last month from Kazakhstan.
-The space station soared over the launch site a mere half-minute before liftoff.
+The orbiting outpost soared over the launch site a mere half-minute before liftoff.

 SpaceX and NASA wanted the booster recovered so badly that they delayed the launch attempt by a day, to give the floating platform time to reach its position in the Atlantic over the weekend following rough seas.